-New book and digital design tool show how cities can achieve sustainability.
+New book and digital design tool show how buildings and cities can achieve sustainability.

 Who would have thought that construction, which causes so much environmental destruction, could save nature and deliver social and environmental justice?

-According to Dr Janis Birkeland, a leading author in sustainable development, while ‘sustainable buildings’ are making great strides, they still do more damage than no building at all.
+According to Dr Janis Birkeland, a leading author in sustainable development and the originator of net-positive design, while ‘green’ buildings are making great strides, they still do more damage than no building at all.

 “Each green building increases the problem,” she says.
 “Even though there are numerous sustainable building initiatives and processes that purport to contribute to sustainability, such as the green star rating system, the industry is still doing all the wrong things in all wrong ways.